Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Rutgers has combined with its opponents to put up more than 42.5 points in three of six games this season.

-- Illinois' games have gone over 42.5 points in three of eight chances this season.
+- Rutgers' games this season have gone over 42 points three of six times.

-- The combined points per game average of the two teams, 42.1, is 0.4 points fewer than Saturday's over/under.

-- The 46.4 points per game these two squads have allowed their opponents to score this season are 3.9 more than the 42.5 over/under in this contest.
+- The two teams combine to score 42.1 points per game, 0.1 more than the total in this contest.

-- The Scarlet Knights and their opponents have scored an average of 49.8 points per game in 2021, 7.3 more than Saturday's total.
+- This contest's total is 4.4 points lower than the 46.4 these two squads combine to give up per game in 2021.

-- The 52.5 PPG average total in Fighting Illini games this season is 10.0 points more than this game's over/under.
+- The average total in Scarlet Knights games this season is 49.8, 7.8 points more than Saturday's total of 42.

+- In 2021, games involving the Fighting Illini have averaged a total of 52.5 points, 10.5 more than the set over/under in this contest.

 Rutgers Stats and Trends